APonce911/jekyll-mywebsite/_drafts/inheritance-scala-for-the-impatient.md

     }
   </code></pre>

-We can specify fields and methods that are new to the subclass or that override methods in the superclass.
+We can specify fields and methods that are new to the subclass or that overrides properties of the superclass.

 It is possible to declare class <i>final</i> so that cannot be extended.
 It is also possible to do this to individual methods or fields so it can't be overridden.